Ourogula/EventTrackerProject/README.md

 This project uses an implementation of RESTful API using Java and Spring JPA to query a MySQL database.
 There is one main entity, Race, that describes a Race or Species of person.
 This is to include fictional and non-fictional races such as Klingon, Human, Kha'jit, and other Races/Species.
 The idea behind this project is to act as access to a data repository of all races in existence.

+Access to the web application is available at the following URL: http://52.15.43.38:8080/RaceRepository/

 Access to the API is available at the following URL: http://52.15.43.38:8080/RaceRepository/api/

 # API Calls